Robert Traill (Scottish minister): Life

+Early life

+Traill was born at Elie in Fife in 1642.

-Robert's father was also a preacher called Robert.
-His father, Robert Traill of Greyfriars, was well known, being born in 1603, the son of Colonel James Trail, of Killcleary, Ireland, Gentleman of the Privy Chamber to Henry, Prince of Wales, and grandson of the Laird of Blebo, and Matilda Melvill of Carnbee.
+Robert's father was also a preacher, Robert Traill of Greyfriars.
+His father was well known, being born in 1603, the son of Colonel James Trail, of Killcleary, Ireland, Gentleman of the Privy Chamber to Henry, Prince of Wales, and grandson of the Laird of Blebo, and Matilda Melvill of Carnbee.
 His mother, if Janet Annand (1605 - 1650), died while Robert was still young, although the Dictionary of National Biography records a Jean Annand who was imprisoned in 1665 for corresponding with her husband.

 Robert Traill's early education was carefully superintended by his father, and at the university of Edinburgh he distinguished himself both in the literary and theological classes.
 At the age of nineteen he stood beside James Guthrie, his father's friend, on the scaffold.

+Career

 He was for some time tutor or chaplain in the family of Scot of Scotstarvet, and was afterwards much with John Welsh, the minister of Irongray, who was the first to hold ‘armed conventicles.’
 He became a lifelong friend of William Guthrie of Fenwick, author of "The Christian's Great Interest".

 In 1666, he was obliged to lurk for some time, together with his mother and elder brother; because some copies of a book, intitled, "An apologetic relation, &c", which the privy council had ordered to be publicly burnt, were found in Mrs Traill's house.
 In a proclamation of 1667 he was denounced as a 'Pentland rebel' and excepted from the act of indemnity.
 It is uncertain whether he was present at that engagement or not; but he fled to Holland, where he joined his father, who had been there for about four years, and other Scottish exiles.

+There he continued his theological studies, and assisted Nethenius, professor at Utrecht, in preparing for the press Samuel Rutherford's ‘Examen Arminianismi.’

+In 1669 he was in London, and in 1670 was ordained to a presbyterian charge at Cranbrook in Kent.